PowerDNS/pdns/docs/lua-records.rst

 A more powerful example::

-    west    IN    LUA    A    ( "return ifurlup('https://www.lua.org/',           "
+    west    IN    LUA    A    ( "ifurlup('https://www.lua.org/',                  "
                                 "{{'192.0.2.1', '192.0.2.2'}, {'198.51.100.1'}},  "
                                 "{stringmatch='Programming in Lua'})              " )